PropusIT/module-actor/readme.md

 ## sending data to subscribers

-Use the `relayToSubscriptions` method to send documents to all subscribers matching a particular schema type
+Use the `relayToAllSubscriptions` method to send documents to all subscribers matching a particular schema type

+# typical goals

-# I want other actors to be able to post documents to me
+## I want other actors to be able to post documents to me (server)

 register a schemaType: